Lenovo Supercharges Next Gen Copilot+ Pcs With Latest Yoga Slim 7X And Thinkpad T14s Gen 6

 2 All battery life claims are approximate and based on internal testing under optimal laboratory and network conditions.
 Actual battery performance will vary and depend on numerous factors including product configuration and usage, software, operating conditions, wireless functionality, power management settings, screen brightness and other factors.
 The maximum capacity of the battery will naturally decrease with time and usage.

-3 All boxes used in packaging are made from FSCTM-certified paper and other controlled material.
+3 All boxes used in packaging are made from FSC-certified paper and other controlled material.
 FSC License codes: C118727.

 4 Products and support services are subject to availability and may vary by region, with Lenovo reserving the right to adjust offerings without notice.
 Premium Care for Gaming provides access to advanced technicians, adhering to the best available Service Level Agreements (SLAs).
 The service levels may vary between carry-in, pickup & return, or depot in specific geographic locations.
 Lenovo reserves the right to alter service offerings, features, and specifications at any time without notice.